 Fortunately, thanks to huge advances in computing performance in the 80s and 90s, continuous real time speech recognition took greater steps to becoming a reality.
 At the same time, simultaneous innovation in the algorithms for processing natural language meant the systems could move from time-consuming and unwieldy handcrafted rules to machine learning techniques that could learn automatically from existing data sets.

 So how does Natural Language Processing work?
+The basics of NLP.

-The foundation of NLP is built on calculations.
+The basic foundation of NLP is built on calculations.
 If there’s one thing machines do very well, it’s calculations.
 Calculations on words and textual features is what allows machines to determine if a piece of text contains sarcasm, to discern negative sentiments from positive ones, and decide if a text contains more rhetoric rather than factual statements.

 The first step in NLP is cleaning the raw text the computer has to work with, and then organising it into tables so a more structured data format exists.
 After this, the machine counts the frequency of words, takes into account the surrounding context, and then does its calculations to “solve the problem”.
 The “processing” part of NLP is integral to natural language processing.
 Without processing, you’re just left with natural language, which machines cannot easily interpret like humans can.